 Assistant Shelby County Prosecutor

 Bill graduated from Lehman High School in 1997 and is a graduate of Ball State University where he earned a Bachelor of Science in Political Science in 2001.
 While in attendance, he also minored in business and theatre.
 Bill attended Ohio Northern University Pettit College of Law and received his Juris Doctor degree in 2004.
 Bill was admitted to the Ohio Bar in May 2005.
-He is also a member and partner of the law firm of Sell, Hegemann & Zimmerman, Co., L.P.A.
-His practice focuses primarily on domestic relations, guardianship, custody, social security disability appeals, estate and probate planning, landlord/tenant disputes, and general civil litigation.
+He is also a member and managing partner of the law firm of Hegemann & Zimmerman, Co., L.P.A.
+His practice focuses primarily on domestic relations, guardianship, custody, social security disability appeals, estate and probate planning, and general civil litigation.

 The Office of the Shelby County Prosecutor represents the State of Ohio at Grand Jury proceedings by presenting evidence and instructing the Grand Jury on issues of law.
 The Grand Jury is the first stage of felony prosecutor in the State of Ohio and is composed of nine persons selected at random from the public.
 Each Grand Jury serves for four consecutive months and typically meets every three weeks in Shelby County.
 The Grand Jury is a secret proceeding which decides whether there is sufficient evidence to formally charge or indict an adult with a felony charge.